 Every type of data has a rare quality of describing things if a certain value is assigned to it.
 For analysis, these values just need to be organized processed, and presented in a given context to make it useful.
 Data can be in different forms, here are the major data types

-- Qualitative data: When the data presented has words and descriptions then we call it as qualitative data.
-Although you can observe this data, it is subjective and therefore harder to analyze this type of data, especially for comparison.
+- Qualitative data: When the data presented has words and descriptions then we call it qualitative data.
+Although you can observe this data, it is subjective and therefore harder to analyze data in research, especially for comparison.
 Example: anything that describes, taste, experience, texture or an opinion is considered as a quality data.
 This type of data is usually collected through focus groups, personal interviews, or using open-ended questions in surveys.

 Metaphors can be used to reduce the data pile and find patterns in it so that it becomes easier to connect data with theory.

-Variable Partitioning is another technique used to split variables so that researchers are able to find more coherent descriptions and explanations from the huge data.
+Variable Partitioning is another technique used to split variables so that researchers can find more coherent descriptions and explanations from the huge data.

-Widely accepted and most commonly used the technique for data analysis in research.
-It can be used to analyze the documented information from text, images, and some times from the physical items also.
+Content Analysis: It is widely accepted and the most commonly used technique for data analysis in research methodology.
+It can be used to analyze the documented information from text, images, and sometimes from the physical items also.
 It depends on the research questions to predict when and where to use this method.

-This is a method used to analyze content gathered from various sources.
+Narrative Analysis: This is a method used to analyze content gathered from various sources.
 Here the source can be personal interviews, field observation, and surveys.
-Majority of times stories or opinions shared by people are focused to find answers to the research questions.
+The majority of times stories or opinions shared by people are focused to find answers to the research questions.